Villavu/Simba/Doc/sphinx/troubleshooting.rst

 This means your settings.xml has become corrupt somehow, or Simba may not be able to create it.
 If a settings.xml exists in your Simba directory, you can delete it.
-(All your settings will be lost, but this shouldn't be a bug deal)
+(All your settings will be lost, but this shouldn't be a big deal)

 Note that this should no longer happen with Simba 750 and up.

 ..
+    TODO
     Anything else?